 There are laws about the way prices are displayed.
 Prices should be genuine and you should be able to easily see the total price of anything advertised.
 If multiple different prices are displayed on a product or in advertising, the business has to fix the display or sell you the item for the lowest price.

-- delivery charges - although the minimum delivery charge should be included separately in the advertisement
+- delivery charges — however, the minimum delivery charge should also be shown in the advertisement

 The single price must be at least as prominent as any other price displayed.
-This means you should be able to identify the total price in the advertisement just as easily as the prices for all the other aspects.
-For example, the price of a holiday advertised should be inclusive of all costs, including any airport taxes and charges.
+This means you should be able to identify the total price in the advertisement at least as easily as prices for any component parts.

 Where different multiple prices appear for one product or service, businesses must withdraw those products and services and fix the display or advertisement.
 There are exceptions when the advertisement states that prices vary in different regions, where a price is entirely hidden by another price, a unit price is shown, or a price is displayed in an overseas currency.

 If you choose an item or service that has multiple different prices displayed or advertised and the business can’t withdraw the product or service from sale and fix the error, you are entitled to buy it for the lowest price.